osmantazeoglu/My-Projects/Calculator/Readme.md

 # Open index.html in your browser
 ```

-Or simply drag the `index.html` file into your web browser to start using the calculator.
+Or simply drag and drop the `index.html` file into your browser window.

 </details>